rueedlinger/portainer/README.md

 ## Diagram
-- The DNS Proxy automatically creates DNS entries *.internal for all containers and *.portal for external access.
-The external access must be configure manually over the dns-proxy admin interface.
+- The DNS Proxy manages DNS entries `*.internal` for all containers and `*.portal` for external access.
+The internal DNS entries are automatically created.
+External access must be configured manually through the DNS Proxy admin interface.
-- The Reverse Proxy (Nginx Proxy Manager) forwards can the for example forward the reuqest uptime.kuma.poratiner to the Uptime-Kuma (uptime-kuma.intl) container.
+- The Reverse Proxy (Nginx Proxy Manager) can be configured to forward external requests (ports 80/443) from `*.portal` to the corresponding containers.
+For example, `uptime.kuma.portal` can be forwarded to `uptime-kuma.internal`.

 ```
                      ┌──────────────────────┐